SJMucho/SJMucho/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working on a artist portfolio site for my talented friend Tracey McTague and I'm about to start contributing to an exciting project called MBUYU.
+I'm currently working on an artist portfolio site for my talented friend, Tracey McTague and I'm about to start contributing to an exciting project called MBUYU.
 I'll be part of a team writing code in an effort to digitize data and records for the country of Burundi.

 Check out my music site: www.sarahmuchomusic.com